 Modified VaR or “MVaR” takes into account skewness and kurtosis of the returns distribution.
 It makes an attempt at finding a compromise between reality and computational simplicity.
 VaR can be modified using a Cornish-Fisher asymptotic expansion as follows:

 rp = expected portfolio rate of return

 S and K are skewness and kurtosis

-The attached spreadsheet simplifies the calculation for you.
-It calculates MVaR and Modified Sharpe Ratio once you fill in the annualized portfolio returns, confidence level, and portfolio amount.
+You can find the excel model of MVaR towards the bottom of the post.
+The model calculates MVaR and Modified Sharpe Ratio once you fill in the annualized portfolio returns, confidence level, and portfolio amount.
 For calculating Z-value, use NORM.S.INV() for Excel 2010 and newer versions.
 Use NORMSINV() for Excel 2007 and earlier versions.